 These KPIs provide insights into the effectiveness of the strategic initiatives, highlighting areas of success and opportunities for further improvement.
 Monitoring these metrics closely will enable the organization to adapt its strategies in real-time, ensuring alignment with its overall strategic objectives.

-To improve the effectiveness of implementation, we can leverage best practice documents in Employee Management.
-These resources below were developed by management consulting firms and Employee Management subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Employee Management templates below that were developed by management consulting firms and Employee Management subject matter experts.

 Explore more Employee Management deliverables